 A global survey by Airship predicted that 51% of UK respondents expect online shopping to account for three quarters or more of their Christmas shopping, and 49% of those say this will be done on smartphones rather than desktops.
 So if your email and website aren’t optimised for these formats, you’re at a significant disadvantage.
 If customers have a difficult time reading your email or navigating your site on their mobile devices, you might not have a second chance to make it up to them.

 Have we checked (and double-checked) that the links work?

 When customers click a link in your email, you want them to get quickly to a product page, not an error page.
 So when it comes to links and discount codes, you need to check, recheck and check again.
 Also, if your email focuses on one specific product, make sure you have substantial levels of that item in stock.
 Of course, the reality is that sometimes items just sell out, but make your best effort to avoid disappointing customers by ensuring that you’re promoting items they can actually purchase.

 While paying attention to how your email is performing is always crucial, it’s especially vital during the busy holiday season.
 So, with each message you send, analyse click rates and open rates, and try to determine why they are performing the way they are.
 If email is underperforming, look at your most successful messages for guidance and adjust subject lines and offers accordingly to capture customers’ attention.

 Is our timing annoying?

-The products and services your company is selling are intended to enhance your customers’ time with their friends and family, so on the actual day of the holiday, like Thanksgiving or Christmas, lay off the email.
+The products and services your company is selling are intended to enhance your customers’ time with their friends and family, so on the actual day of the holiday, like Christmas Day, lay off the email.
 If you must send a message, refrain from any sales language and just thank them for their business and wish them a wonderful holiday.
 But one of the biggest gifts you can give your customers is one less email.